cocotb/cocotb/documentation/source/coroutines.rst

             yield wait_10ns()

 Coroutines can return a value, so that they can be used by other coroutines.
-Before Python 3.3, this requires a :any:`ReturnValue` to be raised.

 .. code-block:: python3

     @cocotb.coroutine
     def get_signal(clk, signal):
-        yield RisingEdge(clk)
-        raise ReturnValue(signal.value)

-    @cocotb.coroutine
-    def get_signal_python_33(clk, signal):
-        # newer versions of Python can use return normally
         yield RisingEdge(clk)
         return signal.value